-The Municipality of Lezo is the smallest town of the seventeen (17) municipalities in the Province of Aklan.
-Before its creation into municipality, Lezo was a part of the Municipality of Kalibo.
-A barrio, it was called “Guicod”’ derived from the word “Guicab” which means a cavern in a creek where eels were in abundance, it is located at the back of the Lezo Elementary School.
-This place was also called “Tierra Alta” meaning a high land because the center of the town was not covered by water during the great flood in early 19th century.
+Lezo is the smallest municipality in Aklan Province’s seventeen (17) municipalities.
+Prior to its incorporation as a municipality, Lezo was a part of the Municipality of Kalibo.
+It is a barrio called “Guicod,” which is derived from the word “Guicab,” which means a cavern in a creek where eels were abundant, and it is located behind the Lezo Elementary School.
+This area was also known as “Tierra Alta,” which translates as “high land,” because the town’s center did not flood during the great flood of the early nineteenth century.

-On September 26, 1900, a Treaty of Peace between the American Military Forces headed by Captain Charles Gould Morton, Sixth Infantry, Commanding Troops of the Province of Capiz and the Filipino Revolutionary Unit in Aklan, headed by General Ananias Diokno chiefly mediated by Honorable Simeon Mobo Reyes, son of Lezo negotiated and signed the documents duly witnessed by the Representative of each municipality in the Region of Aklan
+The American Military Forces led by Captain Charles Gould Morton, Sixth Infantry, Commanding Troops of the Province of Capiz, and the Filipino Revolutionary Unit in Aklan led by General Ananias Diokno signed a peace treaty on September 26, 1900.
+The Honorable Simeon Mobo Reyes, Lezo’s son, served as the primary mediator.
+Each municipality in the Aklan Region provided witnesses.

 When the Americans arrived in 1899, the military government appointed Felix Kimpo as the leader of the Calivo (which included the current territories of Kalibo, Numancia, and Lezo).
 He was elected president from 1901 to 1903 during the 1901 election.
 There were 34 towns in the province of Capiz at the time, but these were reduced to 24 by a law passed by the Civil Commission after it was discovered that some towns were unable to meet their financial obligations and maintenance.
 So, on April 4, 1903, through Philippine Commission Act No. 720, Lezo, along with Numancia and Banga, was annexed to Kalibo for reduced revenue collections.